athiwatp/Ralevel/README.md

 This can be used by newbie to create a simple apps aka for educational project.
 Maybe you can call this garbage if you like with this.
 Just like a shit.
-Dont hessisate to rate with Zero for 0 -10.
+Dont hesisate to rate with Zero for 0 -10.